MinaProtocol/mina/src/app/rosetta/rosetta-cli-config/README.md

 Therefore, whenever it is required to run the Construction API tests against v.0.8.3 of `rosetta-sdk-go`, `mina-no-delegation-tests.ros` config should be used for that instead of `mina.ros`, which is used in the CI.
-In alternative, one can also use [our `rosetta-cli` fork](https://github.com/MinaProtocol/rosetta-cli) which is built against our fork of `rosetta-sdk-go`. `mina-no-delegation-tests.ros` should be deleted once
+Alternatively, one can also use [our `rosetta-cli` fork](https://github.com/MinaProtocol/rosetta-cli) which is built against our fork of `rosetta-sdk-go`. `mina-no-delegation-tests.ros` should be deleted once
 [PR #464](https://github.com/coinbase/rosetta-sdk-go/pull/464) to
 `rosetta-sdk-go` is merged.